 Swapping Chocolate for Carob

 Carob is naturally sweet and flavoursome.
 It smells a lot like chocolate, but I find it tastes a little different with a slightly nutty spicy zing.
 Pure carob powder is pretty doggone nutritious too.
-It’s high in fiber and anti-oxidants, low-fat, low-calorie, and free from gluten, lactose, and caffeine.
+It’s high in fibre and anti-oxidants, low-fat, low-calorie, and free from gluten, lactose, and caffeine.
 Pawesome!
+We’re using powder here to make carob Easter gummy dog treats, but we have lots of other doggone delicious carob dog treat recipes in our collection.
+Gummies are, however, one of our favourites.

 - 1 cup cool water or unseasoned low-sodium chicken stock